 The fluid level will drop slowly as the brakes wear, and will rise when the brake components are replaced.
-Fluid levels between the "MIN" and "MAX" lines are within the normal operating range; there is no need to add fluid.
-If the fluid levels are outside of the normal operating range the performance of your brake system could be compromised; seek service from your dealer immediately.
+Fluid levels below the "MAX" line that do not trigger the brake system warning lamp are within the normal operating range, there is no need to add fluid.
+If the fluid levels are outside of the normal operating range, the performance of your brake system could be compromised, seek service from your dealer immediately.